 - Budget accordingly.
 Remember, your campaign budget is not the same as your project budget; you'll need to account for service fees, reward costs and taxes.
-(While everyone's tax situation is different, one rule of thumb is to allocate at least 10 percent of the final goal for taxes.)
+(While everyone's tax situation is different, one rule of thumb is to allocate at least 10% of the final goal for taxes.)
 You can find easy-to-use budget templates online. - Be clear about your business structure sole proprietor or LLC and the associated business ID number (Social Security or FEIN) before you register; you won't be able to make changes once your campaign is launched.
 Also, be aware that Amazon Payments, PayPal and Stripe, which process payments for crowdfunding sites, are required to send you IRS Form 1099-K if your campaign has 200 separate transactions worth more than \$20,000.
 Note that the form lists the gross amount of all reportable payment transactions and is filed with the IRS. - Calculate the cost of your rewards, including shipping and handling.
 Some rewards are difficult to value.
 If a reward has no value or a value that is less than the amount contributed, it could be classified as a nontaxable gift.
 Similarly, a backer could decide to decline the reward(s).
-Note that the IRS hasn't specifically addressed this pesky issue. - Create a spreadsheet with columns for the date, backer name, zip code, amount contributed and the promised awards.
+Note that the IRS hasn't specifically addressed this pesky issue. - Create a spreadsheet with columns for the date, backer name, zip code, amount contributed and the promised awards. - Consult an accountant or tax attorney before you launch your campaign.
+Professional advice can help avoid unnecessary surprises.

-&lt;sup>3 See VLAA's Guide to Fiscal Sponsorship vlaa.org
+2 See VLAA's Guide to Fiscal Sponsorship www.vlaa.org

-&lt;sup>4 See "Internet Fundraising and State Registration Rules" nolo.com/legal-encyclopedia/internet-fundraising-state-registration-rules.html
+3 See "Internet Fundraising and State Registration Rules" nolo.com/legal-encyclopedia/internet-fundraising-state-registration-rules.html